dracuxan/CodeWars-Solutions/README.md

-# CodeWars Solutions in Golang and Python
+# CodeWars Solutions in Golang